Clinical Pastoral Education Program

 Beginning the second week, participants in this program will have weekly visiting hours and on-call shifts.

-Each student typically works an eight hour shift, 8 am to 4:30 pm, each week during the course of the program.
+Each student typically works an eight-hour shift, 8 am to 4:30 pm, each week during the extended program.
+The summer intensive program consists of a 40-hour work week.

 Weekly on-call shifts occur throughout the course.
 These may be individually scheduled on weeks and nights, weekends and/or holidays.
 Weekly, students will be required to take part in an evening shift from 4:30 to 9 pm.